hipyr/hipyr/README.md

 - 👋 Hi, I’m @hipyr
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning MongoDB and ReactJS
+- 🌱 I’m currently learning C++ and ReactJS, APIs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me by discord: Camrnn or Email me at oberlin2005@gmail.com

 <!---
 hipyr/hipyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.